afdp777/cctv_monitor/README.md

 - Hardware acceleration via DirectML on Windows OS.
 Fallback to CPU.
 - Displays detected objects with class names and confidence
 - Shows real-time FPS and can skip frames to maintain target frame rate
+- Draw custom monitoring line to raise alarm message whenever a detected object intersects it

 ## Requirements